openstack-archive/sqlalchemy-migrate/docs/download.rst

 Download
 --------

-SQLAlchemy-Migrate builds on SQLAlchemy_, so you should install that first.

 You can get the latest version of SQLAlchemy Migrate from the `project's download page`_, the `cheese shop`_, or via easy_install_::